Hamburg: Organic Altona and Ottensen

 The hostel's 100% organic breakfast buffet keeps open daily from 7:30 to 10:30, but is not included in the price for the night.
-For 8 additional Euro you can order it until late on the evening before.
+For additional 9.50 Euro you can order it until late the evening before.
 The restaurant also serves organic lunch on weekdays, and there are board games and journals to spend the time with.

 Cafes and lunch restaurants

 Another organic breakfast alternative is cosy cafe Lillisu offering 100% organic food and drinks.
 In addition to breakfast the women owners also serve sandwiches, filled pasta, spaghetti, soup and salads for lunch, both vegetarian and omnivore, prepared in the tiny kitchen in view of their guests.
 Place your order at the counter and add a home-made cake from the display.
 You'll be served but are expected to return to the counter for payment.
 Set breakfast plates are served on weekends only.
 Decorated in pastel colours this is also the place to buy nostalgic presents and some organic delicatessen (chocolates, olive oil, coffee, ...) as well as "Glück in Gläsern" ("happiness in jars"), (in)famous 100% non-organic nostalgic sweets many Germans will remember from their childhood, sold by the piece.
 As in the Schanzenstern restaurant a selection of magazines from Hamburg-based publishers are there to be read by the guests.